 How long does it take to fix a leaking axle?

 This depends on the mechanic doing the replacement and your vehicle type.
 If you have a certified mechanic fix the leak, expect to spend 1 to 2 hours.
 But if you decide to fix the leak yourself, it’ll probably take 3 hours or more.
-Kindly, note that this is only for fixing a single axle seal leak.
+Kindly note that this is only for fixing a single axle seal leak.
 Therefore, if you want a mechanic to replace four axle seals, he’ll spend around 6 to 8 hours.

 How many axle seals does a car have?

 Every vehicle has axles that transfer power to the wheels.
-These axles have different designs and number of internal components.
+These axles have different designs and numbers of internal components.
 Most axles have two to three seals on a wheel.
 This means that cars usually have 8 to 12 axle seals that prevent the tranny and differential fluid from leaking.

 What happens if you don’t fix a wheel seal?